shgiebner21/persons-api/readme.md

 ```

-## Adding or updating a person to the database
+## Adding a person to the database

 ### Endpoints
 - N/A